quiqueperezsoler/LinkStation_Web_App/README.md

 # Linked-Station---Find-the-Most-Suitable-Link-Station
-Coding challenge that finds the most suitable (with the most power) link station from the three given ones for any given point in 2D space
+Responsive web application that finds the most suitable (with the most power) link station from the ones given for any input point in 2D space.